SafeExamBrowser/seb-server/docs/lmssetup.rst

 - Use the Filter above the list to find the specified LMS Setup.
 - Select the LMS Setup from the list and use the "Edit LMS Setup" action from the right action pane to open the LMS Setup in edit mode.
 - Set the new credentials and make sure, the LMS Setup is still active.
-- Use the "Save LMS Setup" action form the right action pane to save the changes and test the conneciton.
+- Use the "Save LMS Setup" action form the right action pane to save the changes and test the connection.

 .. note::
     If some form attributes are missing or not correct, the SEB Server system will respond with the usual form validation errors.